k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor_window.md

 - [Parameter Name] : [Parameter Type]

-The actions on the output parameters are:
+The actions in the output parameters are:
-- Set External - click to expose the output parameter to the external process that executes the Broadway flow.
-When selected, additional field **External Name** will appear below the parameter.
+- Set External, click to expose the output parameter to the external process that executes the Broadway flow.
+When selected, the **External Name** field opens under the parameter.
-- Edit Schema - click to open the popup window that enables updating the parameter's type.
+- Edit Schema, click to open the popup window that enables updating the parameter's type.
-- Description - click to check the parameter's description.
+- Description, click to check the parameter's description.
 The description cannot be changed.
-- Remark - click to add a remark.
+- Remark, click to add a remark.
 The remark can be modified later.

 [![Previous](/articles/images/Previous.png)](/articles/99_Broadway/03_broadway_actor.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/99_Broadway/04_built_in_actor_types.md)